President, Vice Presidents, Trustees

 Prof Dan Osborn Trustee and Chair

-He is co-Chair of UCL’s Environment Domain, maintaining an overview of the different aspects of environmental research.
-His own interests concern how people’s wellbeing relates to their environment and its natural resources.
+Dan is founding Editor-in-Chief of UCL Open Environment a multi-disciplinary academic journal publishing across many aspects of the open environment and that on which we live.
+His own research interests concern how people’s wellbeing relates to their environment and its natural resources.

 Sally Pavey Trustee